-Despite being located in the Somerset hinterland all 12 attendees (teachers, mentors and the DSC_9051redone observer) all managed to arrive before the appointed start time at Holy Cross church, to be welcomed with hot beverages and home made pastries, a very fine welcome particularly for those of us who had been travelling up to 2 hours to reach the venue.
+Despite being located in the Somerset hinterland all 12 attendees (teachers, mentors and the one observer) all managed to arrive before the appointed start time at Holy Cross church, to be welcomed with hot beverages and home made pastries, a very fine welcome particularly for those of us who had been travelling up to 2 hours to reach the venue.
 The home made cakes were a popular feature of the morning and afternoon refreshment breaks.

 For those not familiar with this new course it is aimed at teachers who would like to concentrate on improving their teaching from the Rounds to the Plain Hunt stages and the full day’s agenda covered aspects based around the Levels 2 and 3 of the Learning the Ropes scheme.
 The day was made up of 4 sessions each concentrating on the theory and practical aspects of progressing in a logical, incremental way starting with a firm foundation of the necessary skills (bell control, listening, ropesight, rhythm and theory) and how they can be developed using call changes, Kaleidoscope ringing and covering before tackling Plain Hunt proper.